 When the BTS May Be More Convenient

-💡 Insider Tip: If your destination is closer to an MRT station than a BTS station, the MRT is usually the more efficient option, even if the BTS looks more familiar.
+💡 Insider Tip: If your destination is closer to an MRT station than a BTS station, the MRT is usually the more efficient option, even if the BTS feels more familiar.

 For line maps, stations, tickets, and interchange details, see our full MRT Metro guide.